 Public Works assists the CEO's Office of Emergency Management with Countywide emergency planning and preparedness activities, is a member of the County Emergency Management Council, and serves as lead of the Construction and Engineering Branch of the County Emergency Operations Center.
 Public Works also operates and maintains a Department Operations Center (DOC) to manage local emergency responses and support County emergency operations during major emergencies and disasters.
-The DOC was activated in response to two Particularly Dangerous Situation (PDS) Red Flag Warnings on November 6 and December 9, 2024.
-The latter activation covered the Franklin Fire.
+The DOC was activated on January 7 for the Particularly Dangerous Situation (PDS) Red Flag Warning that led to multiple fires in Southern California, including the Eaton and Palisades Fires.
+The DOC was activated five additional times for a separate PDS Red Flag Warning on January 25 and four subsequent rainstorms in February and March due to forecasted mudslide risks in the burned areas.